-The Molecular Orbital Theory (often abbreviated to MOT) is a theory on chemical bonding developed at the beginning of the twentieth century by F. Hund and R. S. Mulliken to describe the structure and properties of different molecules.
-The valence-bond theory failed to adequately explain how certain molecules contain two or more equivalent bonds whose bond orders lie between that of a single bond and that of a double bond, such as the bonds in resonance-stabilized molecules.
+The molecular orbital theory (often abbreviated to MOT) is a theory on chemical bonding developed at the beginning of the twentieth century by F. Hund and R. S. Mulliken to describe the structure and properties of different molecules.
+The valence-bond theory failed to adequately explain how certain molecules contain two or more equivalent bonds whose bond orders lie between that of a single bond and that of a double bond, such as the bonds in resonance-stabilised molecules.
 This is where the molecular orbital theory proved to be more powerful than the valence-bond theory (since the orbitals described by the MOT reflect the geometries of the molecules to which it is applied).

 The key features of the molecular orbital theory are listed below.

 - The total number of molecular orbitals formed will always be equal to the total number of atomic orbitals offered by the bonding species.

 - There exist different types of molecular orbitals: bonding molecular orbitals, anti-bonding molecular orbitals and non-bonding molecular orbitals.
 Of these, anti-bonding molecular orbitals will always have higher energy than the parent orbitals, whereas bonding molecular orbitals will always have lower energy than the parent orbitals.

 - The electrons are filled into molecular orbitals in the increasing order of orbital energy (from the orbital with the lowest energy to the orbital with the highest energy).